 Neurotransmitters are chemicals that send signals within the nervous system to activate or deactivate certain cells.
 Examples of neurotransmitters involved in promoting wakefulness or sleep include GABA, acetylcholine, orexin, and serotonin.

-The function of these chemicals and hormones may be different in some individuals based on their genetics, which is why certain sleep disorders may run in families.
+The function of these chemicals and hormones may be different in some individuals based on their genetics, which is why certain sleep disorders like sleep apnea may run in families.
 Environment and lifestyle choices may also influence the chemical and hormonal signaling responsible for sleep.

 While even experts haven’t reached a consensus explanation for why we sleep, numerous indicators support the view that it serves an essential biological function.